 As Japan’s former capital, Kyoto has more temples than you’ll eat grains of rice.
 This is the city where geisha still roam and cherry blossom falls softly over sloping rooftops that lead to the past.

-Kyoto itself is a curious mix of the old and the new.
-Skyscrapers hustle at you the moment you leave the station, whereas the taxis have heart shaped lights.
 But it’s the old part of Kyoto where you’re most likely to see that elusive Japanese legend, the geisha.
 Ripe with glowing lanterns and bamboo-walled bars that ooze with atmosphere, Kyoto’s Old Town deserves pride of place on your itinerary, especially the Fushimi Inari Shrine and the Golden Pavilion.

 All told, seventeen different areas comprise the UNESCO World Heritage Site that is the Historic Monuments of Ancient Kyoto.
 You’ll need at least one full day in Kyoto, and it’s even better with two days.

-Hiroshima Peace Memorial and MiyaJIma Island
+Hiroshima Peace Memorial and MiyaJima Island

 The world may associate Hiroshima with hell on earth, hot metal and twisted lives and limbs but Hiroshima today is a sunny, vibrant city.
 One with a memory, of course, but also a vast memorial dedicated to peace, the Hiroshima Peace Memorial Museum and UNESCO World Heritage Site.